itsIpN/express_bug_tracker/README.md

 #### Recommended Features

 * Add a second model that are associated in some way (e.g. one-to-many, many-to-many, etc)
-* Use EJS or HBS views
 * Include portfolio-quality styling
-* Use a CSS framework like Skeleton, Bootstrap, Materialize, etc...
+* Use a CSS framework like Skeleton, Bootstrap, Materialize, Semantic UI, etc...
 * Use a third party API
 * Incorporate **Google Maps**
 * Allow users to upload files with **Multer**